SMILEY4/ktor-plus/documentation/docs/creating_websockets.md

 - `@HeaderParameter` - injects header value with the same or specified name
 - `@CookieParameter` - injects cookie value with the same or specified name
 - `@Principal` - injects the ktor authentication principal
-- `@Call` - injects the underlying ktor call
+- `@Call` - injects the underlying ktor call.
+Property type must be a ktor ApplicationCall.
-- `@WebSocketSession` - injects the underlying ktor websocket session
+- `@WebSocketSession` - injects the underlying ktor websocket session. .
+Property type must be a ktor WebSocketSession.

 ## Incoming messages